JoyJing1/Pixpy/README.md

 [live]: http://www.pixpy.tech/

 Pixpy is a full-stack photo-sharing web application.
-It utilizes Django on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+It utilizes Django + Django REST Framework for the backend Web API, a PostgreSQL database, and React.js with a Redux architecture on the frontend.

-The project began with a [boilerplate project][boilerplate] used for all Seedstars Labs applications.
-We build on the shoulders of giants with the following technologies:
+The project began with a [boilerplate project][boilerplate]  We build on the shoulders of giants with the following technologies:

 [boilerplate]: https://github.com/Seedstars/django-react-redux-jwt-base